 - Find the home page and click the icon to edit the translation.

 - Add the translated text to the title, and then click on the Translate independently button found in the language meta-box on the right.

 - Click on the MotoPress Content Editor button.

 - Add the translated text to different page elements by editing the element and filling out the translated required text as shown below:

-Note that the imported home page includes different theme elements (CPTs, sliders, menus, widgets); in order to fully translate the home page, you will need to translate all the different elements.
+Note that the imported homepage includes different theme elements (custom post types, sliders, menus, widgets); in order to fully translate the home page, you will need to translate all the different elements.